Sign up for our newsletter

 Chronic pain, obesity and even medical treatments may make you change your approach to sex.

-Tobacco can have a negative impact on many aspects of your health—including your sex life.
+Tobacco can cause negative impacts on many aspects of your health—even erectile dysfunction.

 Exercising your pelvic floor now will save you from having to endure serious issues later on.

-You may believe abstaining will keep your legs strong.
+You may think ejaculating before playing sports is bad.
 Science has a different answer.

 Aching joints don’t have to ruin your romantic life.